PregnantData: a weekly guide for a more informed and empowered pregnancy. Now updated for 2025! Sign up for a free trial.

 Emily Oster

 I’m hearing more and more about parents choosing other types of milk (non-cow) for their toddlers: oat milk, goat milk, and other non-rhyming milks such as almond and soy.
-Is there a benefit of choosing non-dairy or non-cow milk for my toddler?
+Is there a benefit of choosing non-dairy or non-cow milk for my kid?
 You’ve also mentioned that there is no need to transition away from whole milk.
 Is there a reason to stay with whole milk vs. 2% etc. as they age?

 —A mother and her dairy dilemmas